oVirt/ovirt-site/source/release/4.4.0/index.md

 The newly cloned VM is now fully customizable.

+ - [BZ 1732738](https://bugzilla.redhat.com/1732738) **[RFE] Update engine to use OpenJDK 11 - both build and runtime**

+   Modernizing the software stack of ovirt-engine for build and runtime using java-11-openjdk.

+Java 11 openjdk is the new LTS version from Red Hat.

  - [BZ 1700021](https://bugzilla.redhat.com/1700021) **[RFE] engine-setup should warn and prompt if ca.pem is missing but other generated pki files exist**

    Previously, if ca.pem was not present, engine-setup automatically regenerated all PKI files, requiring you to reinstall or re-enroll certificates for all hosts.